spice2x/spice2x.github.io/CONTRIBUTING.md

 * Do not submit snippets of code as a "patch".
 Exceptions can be made for trivial changes (correct a typo, fix a single line of code...), but otherwise, a successfully compiled & fully tested patch file is required when submitting for review.
 * Do not make code changes in unrelated areas; i.e., do not run code linters and auto-formatters for parts of the code that you didn't modify.
   * Note: there are no strict rules for code formatting, but please attempt to emulate the style around the code you are modifying.
+* Try to submit smaller chunks of code, instead one gigantic patch.
+For example, don't submit a patch for "Improve feature XYZ"; instead, submit "Change how A works to prepare for feature XYZ" "Refactor B for feature XYZ" "Add feature B to enable feature XYZ".